jon-harper/jon-harper.github.io/docs/abs/materials.md

 ## Material Comparisons

+Material composition varies between manufacturers and product lines.
+Filament manufacturers consider nozzle temperature when choosing a base resin, particularly for materials that have high requirements.
+As a result, the [Print Temperatures](#print-temperatures) section is a general guide developed by comparing multiple sources.

+Values are sourced from [Polymaker](https://us.polymaker.com) for the remaining tables on this page.
+Polymaker's products include Technical Data Sheets, they carry a wide range of materials, and they are competitively priced.

 ### Print Temperatures

-Material composition varies between manufacturers and product lines.
-Many manufacturers tweak a product's formula for lower nozzle temperatures, particularly for filaments with high requirements.
-As a result, these numbers are only a general guide developed by comparing multiple sources.

 | Material | Nozzle Temp. | Bed Temp. | Air Temp. | Notes |
 |---|---|---|---|---|